 Example 6 – no safe harbour – inactivity

 40. Ms Kahn lived in her main residence until she died on 6 May 2013.
 Prior to her passing, her spouse moved into the property.
-Her will stated that the dwelling was to pass in equal shares to her three children.
+Her Will stated that the dwelling was to pass in equal shares to her three children.

-41. After Ms Kahn’s death, her spouse continued to live in the property and the children commenced legal proceedings to remove Ms Kahn’s spouse from the property.
+41. After Ms Kahn’s death, her spouse continued to live in the property and the children started legal proceedings to remove Ms Kahn’s spouse from the property.
 The matter was settled on 8 July 2014.